-To facilitate its PDP development, the Committee reviewed the following documents to set the context for a new PDP:
+The plan was readopted in the 2021-2022 school year and will be reviewed, updated and submitted for readoption through June 2025.
+To facilitate its PLP development, the Committee will review the following documents to set the context for a new PLP:

-- New York State Education Department ("NYSED") regulatory guidance documents for section 100.2(dd) of the Regulations of the Commissioner of Education that describe the required contents of PDPs; - NYSED regulatory guidance documents for Part 154 of the Regulations of the Commissioner of Education that describe the legal requirements for educating English Language Learners; - NYSED regulatory guidance for adoption of a new Subpart 80-6 of the Regulations of the Commissioner of Education relating to Continuing Teacher and Leader Education ("CTLE") Requirements for Professional and Teaching Assistant Level III Certificate Holders; - New York State Professional Development Standards (approved by the Board of Regents in February 2009); - SWBOCES' PDP Current Year Update (dated 2016-2017).
+- New York State Education Department ("NYSED") regulatory guidance documents for section 100.2(dd) of the Regulations of the Commissioner of Education that describe the required contents of PDPs; - NYSED regulatory guidance documents for Part 154 of the Regulations of the Commissioner of Education that describe the legal requirements for educating English Language Learners; - NYSED regulatory guidance for adoption of a new Subpart 80-6 of the Regulations of the Commissioner of Education relating to Continuing Teacher and Leader Education ("CTLE") Requirements for Professional and Teaching Assistant Level III Certificate Holders; - New York State Professional Development Standards (approved by the Board of Regents in February 2009); - SWBOCES' PLP adopted for 2021-2022

-Through data analysis from professional development participation, a review of updated state regulations, and a desire to connect the PDP to SWBOCES' Mission, Vision, Values and Goals, the Committee decided to base this 3 year follow up plan PDP on three overarching criteria:
+Through data analysis from professional development participation, a review of updated state regulations, and a desire to connect the PLP to SWBOCES' Mission, Vision, Values and Goals, the Committee will base this three year plan PLP on three overarching criteria:

-- 1. All professional development is developed using the SWBOCES problem-solving process and aligned to District and Center goals; - 2.
+- All professional development is identified/developed in alignment to District and Center goals; - 2.
 Appropriate time and opportunity are dedicated for professional development; and - 3.
 All professional development will be evaluated for its effectiveness in increasing student achievement and improving teacher practice, using mixed methods of analyses.

-The Committee is using existing data, NYSED's priorities identified through its Professional Development Standards and revised Commissioner's Regulations, and SWBOCES's priorities developed through collaboration with SWBOCES team members utilizing the SWBOCES problem-solving process.
-Beginning in the 2016-2017 school year, and continuing thereafter, SWBOCES staff from the Center for Career Services ("CCS"), the Center for Special Services ("CSS"), and the Incarcerated Youth Program ("IYP") will collect and analyze student achievement data, in the form of assessments and performance-based tasks (i.e. student work), as determined to support the development of professional learning goals and programs.
+The Committee is using existing data, NYSED's priorities identified through its Professional Development Standards and revised Commissioner's Regulations, and SWBOCES's priorities developed through collaboration with SWBOCES team members utilizing the SWBOCES problemsolving process.
+Beginning in the 2022-2023 school year, and continuing thereafter, SWBOCES staff from the Center for Career Services ("CCS"), the Center for Special Services ("CSS"), and the Sprain Brook Academy (Incarcerated Youth Program, "IYP") will collect and analyze student achievement data, in the form of assessments and performance-based tasks (i.e. student work), as determined to support the development of professional learning goals and programs.
 In addition, all SWBOCES Centers and Programs with staff who are required to satisfy CTLE requirements will collect and analyze professional development data, in the form of course evaluations and outcomes, to monitor the extent to which professional learning goals were achieved by the course or program provided.
 The Committee will work with all SWBOCES Centers and Programs to identify appropriate protocols and tools to collect and analyze data that address the two focus areas of increasing student achievement and improving teacher practice.

-II.
-Southern Westchester BOCES Professional Learning Plan
+4. Southern Westchester BOCES Professional Learning Plan Philosophy and CTLE Requirements

 SWBOCES' Professional Learning Plan will serve as a guidance document in the development of Superintendent's Conference Day planning.
 A summary of feedback on professional development sessions will be shared with the Committee to allow for progress monitoring of professional learning aligned to SWBOCES' Mission, Vision, Values and Goals.
-This PDP will, therefore, become a ready reference of how to proceed with future professional development activities.
+This PLP will, therefore, become a ready reference of how to proceed with future professional development activities.
 Sample feedback for review included requests from participants for follow-up activities, and evidence of impact on student achievement, where appropriate and practicable.